Sandy Cheeks: In other media

 Sandy has been included in various SpongeBob SquarePants-related merchandise, including board games, books, plush toys, and trading cards.
 She is also a playable character in several SpongeBob games like Battle for Bikini Bottom.
 Sandy also appears as a playable character in Nickelodeon All-Star Brawl.
 The Sandy's Blasting Bronco rollercoaster opened alongside the American Dream Mall's Nickelodeon Universe theme park in 2019.
 This ride is the first attraction to be named and themed after the character.
 The ride-vehicle is themed to Sandy's rocketship, from the SpongeBob SquarePants episode "Sandy's Rocket."

+Sandy served as sideline reporter for Nickelodeon's alternate telecast of Super Bowl LVIII.

 Saving Bikini Bottom: The Sandy Cheeks Movie

-A CGI/Live-action hybrid movie starring Sandy titled Saving Bikini Bottom: The Sandy Cheeks Movie is currently in production for Paramount+.
+A CGI/Live-action hybrid movie starring Sandy titled Saving Bikini Bottom: The Sandy Cheeks Movie was released on Netflix on August 2, 2024.
 This film is one of three character-centric SpongeBob movies in development for the streaming platform.
-The film was initially announced in May of 2021, and its title was revealed on November 26, 2022.
+The film was initially announced in May 2021, and its title was revealed on November 26, 2022.